-When it comes to team programs, contact access is controlled by what’s set up in the Nested Offerings for a team.
+When it comes to team offerings, member access is controlled by what’s set up in the initial team leader purchase.
 However, sometimes you want to give teams the ability to switch between plans or even add content a la carte.

 In this guide, you will see how to set up upgrade and downgrade paths for entire teams to switch team programs.
 You will also learn how to give access to team members based on what their team leader has access to.